TheArtificial/theartificial.nl/README.md

 The site is built using [Middleman](http://middlemanapp.com/).
 Essentially, it uses the files in the `source` folder to build the files that we will upload to the server.

-Usually, you will want to let it magically do this on the fly.
+To test, you'll want it to run a local server that will magically update changes on the fly.
 Use this command:

-    $ bundle exec middleman server

-It should tell you this:

-    == The Middleman is standing watch at http://0.0.0.0:4567
+    $ script/server

+When it's ready, it will say something like this

+    == Inspect your site configuration at "http://localhost:4567/__middleman", "http://127.0.0.1:4567/__middleman"

-You may then visit that URL and see a live (local) build.
-But because we're using TypeKit for web fonts, you'll need to instead use `localhost` instead of `0.0.0.0`.
-So point your browser to: [localhost:4567](http://localhost:4567/)
+You may then visit http://localhost:4567/ and see a live (local) build.
 Changes you make to the `source` folder should be reflected as soon as you refresh any page on that local site.

 You may stop Middleman by closing that Terminal window or pressing control-C.